 1. Certificate of Entitlement (COE)

-Anyone who wishes to register a new vehicle in Singapore must first obtain a Certificate of Entitlement (COE) in the appropriate vehicle category.
+To register a new vehicle in Singapore, you must obtain a Certificate of Entitlement (COE) in the appropriate vehicle category.
 A COE represents a right to vehicle ownership and use of the limited road space for 10 years.
-Indicative price for the last round of bidding (May 2016), for cars up to 1,600cc and producing 130bhp of power or less, was at $47,889.
+Indicative price for the last round of bidding (September 2017), for cars up to 1,600cc and producing 130bhp of power or less, was at $36,001.
 This price is usually already factored into the car's retail price.

 2. Total Car Loan Value